learn-co-curriculum/why-layers-of-abstraction/README.md

-# Increasing Layers Of Abstraction
+# Increasing Layers of Abstraction

 Before we start our journey to Rails, let's pause and discuss the route to get there.
 We'll first explore two lower-level Ruby web tools: Rack and Sinatra.
 Rails does *so much* that it might seem like magic.
 But as a web app developer, we can't rely on magic to see us through.
 We need to understand everything we're doing at a layer (or two!) deeper than the layer at which we're operating.